 2. What data is being collected?

-Individual’s name , job title, Organization name and address, email address, contact number and other information supplied e.g. specific interest will be collected at the time of enquiry.
+Individual’s name , job title, Organisation name and address, email address, contact number and other information supplied e.g. specific interest will be collected at the time of enquiry.

 Student information will be maintained for legal purposes